-The borrowing constraint is derived from the argument about what happens if the firm defaults on its debt.
-There are the following three options for the firm and the lender to do after default.
+The borrowing constraint is derived from the argument of what happens if a firm defaults on its debt.
+The firm and the lender have the following three options after default.

-• Liquidation: The firm manager refuses to pay and walks away.
-The lender confiscates a part of the asset of the firm.

-- Making the firm debt-ridden: In exchange for a continuation fee, the lender allows the firm to continue operation, while she retains the right to liquidate it. - Debt forgiveness: In exchange for a partial or zero repayment, the lender releases the firm and waivers the right to liquidate it.
+- Liquidation: The firm manager refuses to pay and walks away.
+The lender confiscates a part of the firm's assets. - Making the firm debt-ridden: In exchange for a continuation fee, the lender allows the firm to continue operations but retains the right to liquidate it. - Debt forgiveness: In exchange for a partial or zero repayment, the lender releases the firm and waivers the right to liquidate it.

-We need to specify the details of the institutional setting about bargaining after default.
-So we make the following detailed assumption instead of Assumptions 1 and 2.
+We need to specify the details of the institutional setting for bargaining after default.
+For this, we make the following detailed assumption instead of Assumptions 1 and 2.

 Assumption 4.
 In period t, firm i can default on the debt obligation of $m_t + b_t$ after the firm obtains the proceeds $p(x_t)x_t$.
-If firm i defaults then the firm and the lender can renegotiate on the amount of repayment f_t .
+If firm i defaults, then the firm and the lender can renegotiate on the amount of repayment f_t .